aanand/transformers-talk/one/01_slide.md

     end

     # => 3

 !SLIDE
+.notes So what have we achieved?
+Well, we've managed to implement something Ruby gives us out of the box - variable assignment - in the most complex, bizarre way possible.
+Why on earth would you want to do that?
+# What is this? #

+!SLIDE
 .notes Let's revisit the definition of 'bind'.
 It's pretty simple.
 It just calls the function with the object as its argument.